ufidon/crypt/labs/lab02/README.md

 __Description__

-Get familiar with the source code for Caesar cipher and Simtran cipher, complete the following tasks in _Python interactive console_:
+Get familiar with the source code for [Caesar cipher](https://en.wikipedia.org/wiki/Caesar\_cipher) and [Simtran cipher](https://en.wikipedia.org/wiki/Transposition\_cipher)(Simtran cipher is a nickname of Columnar transposition cipher), then complete the following tasks in _Python interactive console_:

-Put the contents of plaintext or ciphertext in source code is _NOT allowed_.
+Put the contents of plaintext or ciphertext in source code is _NOT encouraged_.

-* Write code to read and write text files in text mode
+1. Write code to read and write text files in text mode.
+  1. create a file
+  2. write some sentence into it
+  3. read its contents
+  4. compare with what is written

+For each encryption and decryption below, complete these steps:

+a.
+Encrypt the message to get the ciphertext
+b.
+Print the ciphertext
+c.
+Decrypt the ciphertext
+d.
+Compare the decryted message with the original message, *they should match*.

-* Write code to demonstrate encryption and decryption on text file `military plan one.txt' with Caesar cipher
+2. Write code to demonstrate encryption and decryption on text file `military plan one.txt' with Caesar cipher
-* Write code to demonstrate encryption and decryption on text file `military plan two.txt' with Caesar cipher
+3. Write code to demonstrate encryption and decryption on text file `military plan two.txt' with Caesar cipher
-* Write code to demonstrate encryption and decryption on text file `military plan three.txt' with Caesar cipher
+4. Write code to demonstrate encryption and decryption on text file `military plan three.txt' with Caesar cipher
-* Repeat the above tasks with Simtran cipher
+5. Write code to demonstrate encryption and decryption on text file `military plan one.txt' with Simtran cipher
+6. Write code to demonstrate encryption and decryption on text file `military plan two.txt' with Simtran cipher
+7. Write code to demonstrate encryption and decryption on text file `military plan three.txt' with Simtran cipher

 __Report__